TheRealCodeBeard/ServerlessTwitterBot/README.md

 For this audience, this walk through will be 'straight forward' but will give you a thin slice through the full stack to a live result.

+Each step has a TL;DR step for you at the top if you know how to do these things.

 ### Secondary Audience
 Those who are early in the code/tech/cloud journey and want to stretch themselves on a project that allows them to experience cloud native low-code/no-code tools for the automation of tasks - such as posting on Social Media.